MikronT/AdVirC/readme.md

 ## Disclaimer
-- We can not guarantee 100% treatment.
-We must "catch" the virus, and only after the research the virus enters the database.
+- I can not guarantee 100% treatment.
+I must "catch" the virus, and only after the research the virus enters the database.
 It takes time.
-- *We are not responsible for any damage to your computer.* Everything that removes the utility is considered to be viral and adware.
+- *I am not responsible for any damage to your computer.* Everything that removes the utility is considered to be viral and adware.
 If you need it, download again.
-We are not responsible for any lost files or data.
+I am not responsible for any lost files or data.
 - Utility is in Pre-Alpha-period, so there may be false positives and program errors.
 You must be patient.
 - It is my hobby, not work.

 ## Version History
 | Date       | Version Name                | Version Code   |